Summary

 (b) Any available information regarding the identity and location of his or her birth parents.

-(4) Before acting on the request, the department, or agency contracted with under sub.
+(4) Before acting on a request under sub.
+(3), the department, or agency contracted with under sub.
 (11), shall require the requester to provide adequate identification.

 (5) The department, or agency contracted with under sub.
-(11), shall disclose the requested information in either of the following circumstances:
+(11), shall disclose the requested information under sub.
+(3) in either of the following circumstances:

 (a) The department, or agency contracted with under sub.
 (11), has on file unrevoked affidavits filed under sub.
 (2) from both birth parents.